AdaptivePerf/AdaptivePerf/README.md

 The images are denoted either by "latest" (which corresponds to the latest commit in the ```main``` branch and **is recommended until the first non-dev release**) or by branch names and can be downloaded from https://cernbox.cern.ch/s/FAzoFWvh2kzNtUx.
 They must be booted in the UEFI mode.

+If an image you are looking for is corrupted or missing, please use the version with the ```backup-``` prefix if available.

 ### Container image
 To ease the deployment of AdaptivePerf, we also provide Docker and Apptainer/Singularity images based on Gentoo with all packages built with frame pointers. x86-64 only is available at the moment, with more architectures coming soon.